 We rely primarily on patent and trademark laws, trade secrets and other contractual restrictions to protect our intellectual property.
 Nevertheless, these afford only limited protection and the actions we take to protect our intellectual property rights may not be adequate to provide us with meaningful protection or commercial advantage.
-For example, we had 235 patents in China, 86 pending patent applications in China, and 4 pending international patent applications as of December 31, 2015.
+For example, we had 247 patents in China, 41 pending patent applications in China and three pending international patent applications outside of China as of December 31, 2016.
 We cannot assure you that our patent applications will be eventually issued with sufficiently broad coverage to protect our technology and products.
 As a result, third parties may be able to use the technologies that we have developed and compete with us, which could have a material adverse effect on our business, financial condition or operating results.
-In addition, contractual arrangements, such as the confidentiality and noncompetition agreements and terms between us and our research and development personnel, afford only limited protection and the actions we may take to protect our trade secrets and other intellectual property may not be adequate.
+In addition, contractual arrangements, such as the confidentiality and non-competition agreements and terms between us and our research and development personnel, afford only limited protection and the actions we may take to protect our trade secrets and other intellectual property may not be adequate.
 Our failure to protect our intellectual property and proprietary rights may undermine our competitive position.
 Third parties may infringe or misappropriate our proprietary technologies or other intellectual property and proprietary rights.
 Policing the unauthorized use of proprietary technology can be difficult and expensive.
 In particular, the laws and enforcement procedures of the PRC and certain other countries are uncertain or do not protect intellectual property rights to the same extent as do the laws and enforcement procedures of the United States.
 See "-Risks Related to Doing Business in China-Uncertainties with respect to the PRC legal system could adversely affect us."
 We may need to resort to court proceedings to enforce our intellectual property rights in the future.
 For example, we filed a case with the First Intermediate Court of Beijing against Tongxiangshenhong, a manufacturer of lighting equipment in China, in May 2014 with respect to its misappropriation of "YUHUIYANGGUANG" as trademarks over certain of its lighting equipment products.
 The court decided in August 2015 and partly rejected the registration of "YUHUIYANGGUANG" on solar water heater, solar collector and solar heat collector by Tongxiangshenhong, while granting it the registration on street lamp, a lamp cover, a lighting device with luminous tube, lighting apparatus and device and automobile lamp.
 We appealed this case to the Superior Court of Beijing, which upheld the lower court's decision in December 2015.
+We cannot assure you that we will not be involved in other intellectual property litigations that might adversely affect our results of operations and financial condition in the future.
 Litigation relating to our intellectual property might result in substantial costs and diversion of resources and management attention away from our business.
 An adverse determination in any such litigation will impair our intellectual property and proprietary rights and may harm our business, prospects and reputation.